To Invest in Brazil means Relying on Stable Growth and Sustainability, as well as Low Maintenance and Follow up Costs

 Hydropower Plants (small and medium-sized) as well as solar plants and wind farms: around 30 new installations as well as renovation/overhauling of older ones; around 20 new windfarms in Ceará, Rio Grande do Norte, Piauí, Bahia, Rio Grande do Sul and Santa Catarina; installation of solar plants in Ceará and São Paulo.

-If you want to be part of Brazil´s road into the future, consider investing into residential or commercial propertiesour team will be happy to support you.
+If you want to be part of Brazil´s road into the future, consider investing into residential or commercial properties – our team will be happy to support you.

 Further Reading and Current Articles (in Portuguese and English Language) about the Economic and Socio-Political Situation in Brazil (for more detailed publications and texts please see the Literature section):

-Digression: 20 Years in Brazil – A Subjective and Positively Biased Account of a Remarkable Country
+Digression: 25 Years in Brazil – A Subjective and Positively Biased Account of a Remarkable Country

 A Short Essay by Andreas Hahn

-There exist two types of literature regarding Brazil today: on the one hand heavily negatively biased reports about all that is supposedly bad and not functioning about economy, politics and public security, primarily in the international press.
+There exist two types of literature regarding Brazil today: on the one hand heavily negatively biased reports about all that is supposedly bad and dysfunctional about the economy, politics and public security, primarily in the international press.
 On the other hand there are, thankfully, numerous academic papers and objective monographies that highlight Brazil´s unique potential, its progress on diverse areas and its economic and socio-cultural road to the future.
 This homepage offers a lot of the latter literature to the diligent reader, about several economic topics, mainly focused on real estate and agriculture.

 What is rare, however, is a third type of account on what is really Brazil: subjective accounts and personal experiences that are positively biased.